softScheck/tplink-smartplug/README.md

 | reboot    | Reboot the device                    |
 | reset     | Reset the device to factory settings |
 | energy    | Return realtime voltage/current/power|

+(when no command and no JSON string specified, `info` is used by default)

 More advanced commands such as creating or editing rules can be issued using the `-j` flag by providing the full JSON string for the command.
 Please consult [tplink-smarthome-commands.txt](tplink-smarthome-commands.txt) for a comprehensive list of commands.